MR-Addict/playground/src/assets/posts/live-stream-on-your-raspberrypi.md

 Reboot and visit [http://localhost:8084](http://localhost:8084) again for testing.

-## 2. Setup telegram bot
+## 2. Build and Set up Telegram bot

-You can clone my github respotiry if you want to setup a telegramBot on your raspbery pi:
+You can clone my github repository if you want to set up a telegram bot on your raspberry pi:

 ```sh:clone-repository.sh
 git clone https://github.com/510Lab/510lab-webcam.git
 ```

-After cloning, you may want to change `your_telegram_bot_token` the with your own bot token:
+After cloning, you may want to change `your_telegram_bot_token` with your own bot token:

 ```py:telegramBot.py
 #! /usr/bin/python